Yuan-Meng/website/content/authors/admin/_index.md

 - Visitors
 ---

-I'm a 4th-year PhD student in Psychology at UC Berkeley.
+I am a PhD student in Psychology at UC Berkeley.
+I study the most powerful learning machines on Earth: Human children.
+How do they experiment on the world to figure things out?
+How do they learn from others?
+Are they just "being children" or do they follow principles of optimal inference somewhat like scientists do?
+To understand these questions, I build computational models to simulate ideal learners and compare them with how people actually think.